osiris-code/osiris/docs/reference/Smooth.md

 $2 \times order + 1$ points.
 Increasing the **order** parameter improves the sharpness of the filter.

-Here's a simple 2D example using binomial compensated smoothing on all
+Here's a simple 2D example using binomial compensated smoothing in all
 directions:

 ```text